EDIorg/ecocomDP/README.md

 ### Contents

+#### Model documentation

+View table descriptions, relationships, and requriements [here](https://github.com/EDIorg/ecocomDP/tree/master/documentation/model).

+An example set of tables can be accessed [here](https://github.com/EDIorg/ecocomDP/tree/master/documentation/examples).

+#### Formatting guide

+The process of formatting a level-0 dataset to level-1 (ecocomDP) is variable and depends on several factors making a scripted solution difficult.
+However, we have identified some general steps that are helpful to follow in this process and have written up a set of instructions [here](https://github.com/EDIorg/ecocomDP/tree/master/documentation/instructions).

+#### PostgreSQL

+A PostgreSQL implementation of ecocomDP can be found [here](https://github.com/EDIorg/ecocomDP/tree/master/postgreSQL).

-We are developing an R package of tools to help:
+#### R package

-1. Create the ecocomDP tables.
-2. Validate tables against the ecocomDP schema.
-3. Make metadata, in the Ecological Metadata Language (EML), for a set of ecocomDP tables.
-4. Aggregate ecocomDP data packages and create/export views.

-These functions are in development and are not stable.
+We are developing an R package of tools to do the following: (1) help format a level-0 dataset to ecocomDP, (2) validate tables against the ecocomDP schema, (3) make metadata in the Ecological Metadata Language (EML) for ecocomDP tables, (4) aggregate several ecocomDP data packages and create/export views.
+These functions are in development and are not yet stable.
 Follow development in [projects](https://github.com/EDIorg/ecocomDP/projects).

 ### Installing

-The ecocomDP R code package is available here on GitHub.
-To install you will need to install and load `devtools`.
+The ecocomDP R package is available here on GitHub.
+To install you will first need to install and load `devtools`.

 ```
 # Install and load devtools